iMorsAngelus/TaskScheduler/README.md

 # TaskScheduler
 Application for managing tasks:
 1. One time run.
-2. Run pereodicly.
+2. Run periodically.
-3. Load and save all task to binary file.
+3. Load and save all tasks to binary file.